bahtiyartan/troia/docs/20Variablesscope.rst

 + Defining a variable which has same name with a TROIA command, function, system variable or data type is considered as TROIA coding error.

-+ As a TROIA programming convention TROIA codes are written in uppercase, so using uppercase for variable names is recommended.
++ As a TROIA programming convention TROIA codes are written in upper-case, so using upper-case for variable names is recommended.

-+ Defining all variables as global is not a good programming convention, variables must be defined narrowest scope that is possible, to save memory, eleminate possible bugs and readibility.
++ Defining all variables as global is not a good programming convention, variables must be defined narrowest scope that is possible, to save memory, eliminate possible bugs and readability.